Herbstation/archive/content/rounds/gallery/soviet/at_the_korolev_bar_4.md

 media_type: image
 title: At The Korolev Bar (4/4)
 author: wisconsin
-desc: The Soviets enjoy some drinks at the Korolev's bar before their Commander arrives.
+desc: The Soviets enjoy some drinks at the Korolev's bar.
 ---